Three reasons smart couples get Relationship counseling, and why you should too.

 Even this is usually limited to their genitals and less the rest of their body.

-For women, it’s culturally more acceptable to touch each other, and women often get more all body touch.
+It’s culturally more acceptable for women to touch each other, and women often get more body touch.

 So many men crave more touch but don’t feel they can ask for it.